Representing Ill & Injured Patients in Danbury, CT and Beyond

 Wrongful death actions are the ultimate negligence lawsuits, because patients are not simply injured, but have died due to the errors of someone else.
 Families must bring actions on behalf of deceased loved ones; the legal process is emotionally draining, complicated, lengthy, and difficult.
 Like all other types of medical malpractice cases, wrongful death lawsuits based on medical malpractice are not easy to “win.”
 That is why it is more important than ever to hire an experienced medical malpractice lawyer in a potential wrongful death case.

 When choosing a Danbury medical malpractice wrongful death attorney, there is no substitute for experience.
-The medical malpractice attorneys and legal team at Berkowitz Hanna have the experience and resources necessary to go toe to toe the insurance companies of the defendant(s).
+The medical malpractice attorneys and legal team at Berkowitz and Hanna LLC have the experience and resources necessary to go toe to toe the insurance companies of the defendant(s).
 We have an incredible track record in successfully initiating and resolving these extremely challenging and painful matters for our clients.

 Get in Touch with our Danbury Medical Malpractice Attorneys Right Away